Job Title: Donor Relations Coordinator

-1. Manage the direct mail program (approximately 20-25 pieces/year), and electronic solicitations (approximately 15 appeals/year) including, but not limited to:
+- Manage the direct mail program (approximately 20-25 pieces/year), and assist with electronic solicitations (approximately 12 appeals/year) including, but not limited to:

-4. Update constituent records in Raisers Edge to maintain the integrity of the database.
+- Update constituent records in Raisers Edge donor database to maintain the integrity of the database.

 Knowledge, Skills, and Abilities:

-4. Strong knowledge of donor database systems such as Raiser’s Edge and experience with online fundraising platforms.
+- Strong knowledge of donor database systems such as Raiser’s Edge and experience with online fundraising platforms preferred but not required.

 Education and Experience:

-2. Two or more years of experience with non-profit direct mail or direct marketing programs.
+- Two or more years of experience in the non-profit sector.